-- Direct & official tour operator based in Cusco, managed by locals.
+- Direct and official tour operator based in Cusco, managed by locals.

-The first day is relatively easy and serves as training for the following days of 4 day classic hiking tour.
-Travelers are picked up from their hotels (5:30am) and travel by bus, past the picturesque villages of Chinchero, Urubamba and Ollantaytambo.
+The first day is relatively easy and serves as training for the following four days of the classic hiking tour.
+Travellers are picked up from their hotels at 5:30 a.m. and travel by bus past the picturesque villages of Chinchero, Urubamba, and Ollantaytambo.
 Buses usually stop at the town of Ollantaytambo in the Sacred Valley for about 30 minutes to give people the opportunity to have breakfast.

-At km 82 we will cross the Urubamba River and follow the trek to the right as it climbs steeply upward.
-We will pass through a small village, as ruins of the Inca hill fort of Huillca Raccay come into view high above the mouth of the river Cusichaca (‘happy bridge’).
+At km 82, we will cross the Urubamba River and follow the trek to the right as it climbs steeply upward.
+We will pass through a small village as the ruins of the Inca hill fort of Huillca Raccay come into view high above the mouth of the river Cusichaca (the happy bridge’).

-You will be able to view over the extensive Inca ruins of Llactapata (also known as Patallacta on some maps).
-Llactapata means ‘upper town’ in Quechua and was first discovered by Hiram Bingham in 1911 and was primarily an agricultural station used to supply Machu Picchu with maize, the staple crop of the Incas.
+You will be able to view the extensive Inca ruins of Llactapata (also known as Patallacta on some maps).
+Llactapata means ‘upper town’ in Quechua and was first discovered by Hiram Bingham in 1911.
+It was primarily an agricultural station used to supply Machu Picchu with maize, the staple crop of the Incas.

-We will continue the Inca Trail 4 day trek, on a path that follows the left bank of the river up to the small village of Wayllabamba (3,000m).
-We will spend the night here depending on the speed of the group.
-(This is the last place along the trek that you can buy snacks and drinks).
+We will continue the Inca Trail’s 4-day trek on a path that follows the left bank of the river up to the small village of Wayllabamba (3,000m).
+We will spend the night here, depending on the speed of the group.
+(This is the last place along the trek where you can buy snacks and drinks.)

 Overnight at the campsite

-After breakfast we will keep hiking the Classic Inca Trail as we climbing up from Wayllabamba following the left bank of the Llulluchayoc River, we arrive in ‘Tres Piedras’ (three stones).
-There is stream named after the Huayruro, which is an ornamental tree that has red and black seeds.
+After breakfast, we will keep hiking the Classic Inca Trail as we climb up from Wayllabamba, following the left bank of the Llulluchayoc River, until we arrive at ‘Tres Piedras’ (three stones).
+There is a stream named after the Huayruro, which is an ornamental tree that has red and black seeds.
 Many of the porters from Ollantaytambo district are also known as Huayruros because of their traditional red and black ponchos.

 As we trek further up the trail, we will begin to see spectacular terrain known as Llulluchapampa.
-We will walk another 2 hours uphill to the first and highest pass of the trail (Abra de Warmiwañusca or ‘Dead Woman’s Pass) at 4,215m.
-During this part of the Inca Trail tour 4 day, hikers are exposed to the Andean elements: first scorching sun and then, closer to the pass, freezing winds.
-Once at the top hikers can celebrate having completed the most difficult section of the hike.
+We will walk another 2 hours uphill to the first and highest pass of the trail (Abra de Warmiwausca, or ‘Dead Woman’s Pass) at 4,215m.
+During this part of the Inca Trail tour, hikers are exposed to the Andean elements: first the scorching sun and then, closer to the pass, freezing winds.
+Once at the top, hikers can celebrate having completed the most difficult section of the hike.

-The down hill from the pass is steep but not difficult.
-We will follow the trail on the left side of the valley floor and spend our 2nd evening at the Pacaymayo campsite.
+The downhill from the pass is steep but not difficult.
+We will follow the trail on the left side of the valley floor and spend our second evening at the Pacaymayo campsite.

 Overnight at the campsite

-The third day of the Inca trek Machu Picchu, leaves from Pacaymayo, it takes about an hour uphill hike to the ruins of Runkurakay.
+The third day of the Inca trek to Machu Picchu leaves from Pacaymayo and takes about an hour of uphill hiking to the ruins of Runkurakay.
 These small circular ruins occupy a commanding position overlooking the Pacaymayo valley below.

-Another 45 minute hike will bring you to the top of the second pass: Abra de Runkurakay (4,000m).
-At last you’ll feel that you are walking along the pilgrimage trail of the Incas.
-An hour from the 2nd pass you’ll arrive at Sayacmarca Inca site by way of a superbly designed stone staircase.
-The name Sayacmarca means ‘Inaccessible Town’ and describes the position of the ruins perfectly protected on three sides by sheer cliffs.
+Another 45-minute hike will bring you to the top of the second pass, Abra de Runkurakay (4,000m).
+At last, you’ll feel that you are walking along the pilgrimage trail of the Incas.
+An hour from the second pass, you’ll arrive at the Sayacmarca Inca site by way of a superbly designed stone staircase.
+The name Sayacmarca means inaccessible town and describes the position of the ruins, perfectly protected on three sides by sheer cliffs.

-After to visit Sayacmarca we will rejoin the trail as it passes Conchamarca, a small Inca dwelling situated in the shadows of Sayacmarca.
-From here, the path descends into the magnificent cloud-forest full of orchids.
+After visiting Sayacmarca, we will rejoin the trail as it passes Conchamarca, a small Inca dwelling situated in the shadows of Sayacmarca.
+From here, the path descends into a magnificent cloud forest full of orchids.

-The trail goes up to the 3rd pass (3,670m).
-This pass offers excellent views of several snow-capped peaks including Salcantay (6,300m) and Veronica (5,900m).
+The trail goes up to the third pass (3,670m).
+This pass offers excellent views of several snow-capped peaks, including Salcantay (6,300m) and Veronica (5,900m).
 Phuyupatamarca, the most impressive Inca ruin, is located a few minutes away from the pass.
-The name Phuyupatamarca means ¨’Town in the Clouds¨.
+The name Phuyupatamarca means town in the clouds.

-After walking through cloud-forest you may just be able to see the tin roof of the park rangers house (Wiñay Wayna), although it will be 3 hours until we arrive at Wiñay Wayna, which is the last official campsite before Machu Picchu.
-There is a short Inca Trail located in the southern end of the campsite that leads to the ruins of Wiñay Wayna.
+After walking through the cloud forest, you may just be able to see the tin roof of the park rangers house (Wiay Wayna), although it will be 3 hours until we arrive at Wiay Wayna, which is the last official campsite before Machu Picchu.
+There is a short Inca Trail located at the southern end of the campsite that leads to the ruins of Wiay Wayna.

 Overnight at the campsite

-When you arrive at the ruins you’ll have plenty of time to take photos of Machu Picchu from the classic view point’.
-When the group is back together again we descend to the main entrance where you can safely leave your large backpacks.
+When you arrive at the ruins, you’ll have plenty of time to take photos of Machu Picchu from the classic view point’.
+When the group is back together again, we descend to the main entrance, where you can safely leave your large backpacks.
 The group will re-enter the ruins with the same guide for a complete tour of the major sectors.
-The tour takes aproximately 2 hours.
-Afterwards, you will have free time to explore the ruins alone (not included in the price):
+The tour takes approximately 2 hours.
+Afterwards, you will have free time to explore the ruins alone (not included in the price).

-In the afternoon take the bus down to Aguas Calientes for the lunch, and then take the Train back to Ollantaytambo.
-Upon arrival to the Train Station, reception and transfer to your Hotel in Cusco, the journey by train takes approximately 3 Hours.
+In the afternoon, take the bus down to Aguas Calientes for lunch, and then take the train back to Ollantaytambo.
+Upon arrival at the train station, reception, and transfer to your hotel in Cusco, the journey by train takes approximately 3 hours.

 - Pre-departure briefing